Akari Lighting & Technology

+Akari Lighting & Technology Corporation (stylized as AKARI) is a major Philippine manufacturing and distribution company specializing in energy-efficient consumer lighting, commercial LED systems, and electrical solutions.
+Headquartered in Quezon City, the company is a subsidiary of the Carlson Group of Companies and operates as one of the largest suppliers of residential and industrial lighting products in the Philippines.

 History

 Akari is a lighting brand under the Carlson Group of Companies of the Tiu family.
 Tiu patriarch Carlos started the family business in the 1970s becoming a distributor of Japanese light bulbs and fixtures.
 The family became the exclusive distributor of Toshiba lighting and wiring products in the Philippines.
 Carlson Group manufactured Toshiba lamps at its factory in Cavite until the plant's closure in 2006 due to economic reasons.

 Japanese products are reputed for its quality but the Tius accessed that it may be too expensive for a lower-income demographic.
 Christopher Tiu secured supply of Chinese manufactured light bulbs and equipment for less cost which became the basis of the Akari brand, which came from the Japanese word for light (明かり).
 Akari was introduced in 2002 and was promoted as an energy saving lamp (ESL) brand.

+Akari Lighting & Technology Corp. was established in 2002 to address the growing domestic demand for energy-efficient consumer lighting and electrical products in the Philippines.
+The brand initially focused on distributing compact fluorescent lamps (CFLs) and standard electrical accessories before pivoting its core product catalog toward light-emitting diode (LED) technology and eco-friendly solar lighting systems.

+Throughout the 2010s, the company transitioned from a localized supplier into a major national distributor by securing placement across the country's primary modern trade and DIY retail networks.
+By integrating its logistics with major hardware conglomerates, the company scaled its operations to encompass a catalog of over 1,000 distinct stock keeping units (SKUs) distributed across more than 1,000 retail storefronts nationwide.

+To capture the emerging smart home and renewable sectors, the company expanded its portfolio to include rechargeable domestic appliances, emergency power devices, and residential solar arrays manufactured under international safety standards.

+Brands and product portfolio

+The company categorizes its inventory across several specialized consumer and industrial segments: